dashmug/glue-utils/README.md

       arguments
 * `GluePySparkContext`
+    * a subclass of `awsglue.context.GlueContext` that adds convenient type-safe methods (methods that ensure the correct data types are used) for the most common source and sink types.
     * a subclass of `awsglue.context.GlueContext` that adds convenient type-safe methods for the most common source and sink types.
 * `GluePySparkJob`
     * a convenient class that simplifies and reduces the boilerplate